 Immaculate Heart College is an Independent, co-educational school, teaching the Catholic Faith.
-Commencing in 2012, the College is now taking enrolments into Year 9 for the start of 2018 and will be operating as a K-12 school by 2021.
+Commencing in 2012, the College is now taking enrollments up to Year 12.
 The school is located in the idyllic setting of Lower Chittering, surrounded by a peaceful and harmonious natural environment.

-The College has received approval to expand to a Secondary School with classes beginning in 2017.
-This will allow our students to experience a K-12 education at Immaculate Heart College.
+The College expanded to a Secondary School with classes beginning in 2017.
+This will allow our students to experience a PK-12 education at Immaculate Heart College.

-Enrolments are now being taken for High School in 2018.
+Enrolments are now being taken for all year groups up to Year 11.

 Immaculate Heart College commenced operations in 2012 as a Kindergarten to Year 3 (K-3) school.
 It started with 24 students.